notmnky/Sales-Forecasting-Inventory-Optimization/README.md

 1. The distributors over-ordering to make up for lost sales during COVID-19
 2. Under-cutting of Inventory Supply by HQ based on recent sales

-Time Series Analysis was conducted on real data and based on the insights gained, recommendations were made.
+Time Series Analysis was conducted with the help of Google's Gemini LLM and based on the insights gained, recommendations were made.